hyperledger-labs/hyperledger-labs.github.io/labs/fabric-operator.md

   spanning the space of open-source, community efforts to bring order to the chaos of Fabric administration.)

-- While early adopters of technology are more readily to accept some form of operational risk, enterprise consumers of Fabric are hindered by both the disparity of administrative approach and access to a marketplace of technical contributors with expertise in Fabric administration.
-Fabric operator provides a venue for the community to both coalesce on shared / best practices for Fabric administration, and some level of predictability for operational support as realized by an open-source, production-grade, community operator.
+- While early adopters of technology are amenable to accept some form of operational risk, enterprise consumers of Fabric are hindered by both the disparity of administrative approach and access to a marketplace of technical contributors with expertise in Fabric administration.
+Fabric operator provides a venue for the community to both coalesce on shared / best practices for Fabric administration, and achieve a level of predictability for operational support as realized by an open-source, production-grade, community operator.